skissane/pdos/s370/readme2.txt

 Can be extracted with:
 hetget -n -b out.aws pdosmem.img 1 U 0 32760

+Also need to copy config.sys and pcomm.exe

 (note that in Hercules you can do ipl pdos.ins and wait a while - it looks like it has frozen because the instruction count remains as 0 but it hasn't really)

 Create an IPL card deck using: mkiplcrd dev1c2:

+Can be extracted with:
+hetget -n -b out.aws iplcrd.dat 1 U 0 32760

 Note that if you are using a 3270 terminal, the only editor